aacl2023-srw/aacl2023-srw.github.io/author.md

 # IMPORTANT: Anonymity Period

 Authors may present preliminary versions of their work in other venues that are not refereed and/or not archival (e.g. course reports, theses, non-archival workshops, or on preprint servers such as arXiv.org).
-Note, however, that the ACL policies define an anonymity period, which starts on XXX YYY, 2022 (11:59pm PDT) and ends on XXX YYY, 2022, meaning that any non-anonymized version of the paper that is posted online during the non-anonymity period cannot be submitted to the workshop.
+Note, however, that the ACL policies define an anonymity period, which starts on Aug 9, 2022 (11:59pm PDT) and ends on Oct 21, 2022, meaning that any non-anonymized version of the paper that is posted online during the non-anonymity period cannot be submitted to the workshop.

 If you have posted a non-anonymized version of your paper online before the start of the anonymity period, you may submit an anonymized version to the workshop.
 The submitted version must not refer to the non-anonymized version, and you must indicate on the online submission form that a non-anonymized version exists.
 During the anonymity period, you may not update a non-anonymized version, advertise an anonymized or non-anonymized version on social media, or take any other action that would compromise double-blind reviewing during the anonymity period.

 ## Pre-submission Mentoring Procedure

-Paper drafts for pre-submission mentoring should be sent in the PDF format before XXX YYY, 2022.
+Paper drafts for pre-submission mentoring should be sent in the PDF format before Aug 12, 2022.

 Pre-submission mentoring is not anonymous.
 The mentor will not review the final submission.
-Papers sent for pre-submission mentoring but not submitted via the electronic system (see the instructions below) by XXX YYY, 2022, will not be reviewed.
+Papers sent for pre-submission mentoring but not submitted via the electronic system (see the instructions below) by Sep 9, 2022, will not be reviewed.

 The complete list of important dates are the main page.

 For details on mentoring procedure see the mentoring page.